top of page

 • Higher net pressure: With zero perforations, shrink‑wrap offers no pressure relief.
 Static suction on the leeward side can equal, or exceed, that of eyelet sheet.

-• Reality check: Design the scaffold for the same (or higher) wind pressure you assume for sheeting, but expect far fewer emergency visits for torn panels or failed ties.
+• Reality check: Design the scaffold for the same (or higher) wind pressure you assume for sheeting, then expect far fewer emergency visits for torn panels or failed ties.

 Planning Rules That Change